-- ITU-T Focus Group on Audiovisual Media Accessibility (FG AVA) is working to stimulate the development of international standards that improve the accessibility of audiovisual (AV) media to persons with disabilities.
-FG AVA enjoys a strong relationship with its parent group, ITU-T Study Group 16, and particularly with its Question 26/16.
+- ITU-T Focus Group on Audiovisual Media Accessibility (FG AVA) worked to stimulate the development of international standards that improve the accessibility of audiovisual (AV) media to persons with disabilities.
+FG AVA enjoyed a strong relationship with its parent group, ITU-T Study Group 16, and particularly with its Question 26/16.
 It was successfully concluded in October 2013.

 - Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF) acts as the first point of contact for those interested in ITU’s accessibility-related activities, with its chief responsibility being the coordination of accessibility work undertaken within ITU (across ITU-D, ITU-R and ITU-T) and in concert with other United Nations organizations, activities and specialized agencies.
 Reporting to ITU-T Study Group 2, JCA-AHF works to ensure a comprehensive approach to accessibility across ITU’s various expert groups – a task it carries out in close collaboration with Question 26/16 in ITU-T Study Group 16, Question 4/2 in ITU-T Study Group 2, and Question 20/1 in ITU-D Study Group 1.